On the dynamics and integrability of the Ziegler pendulum: Introduction

-The paper contains both analytical and numerical results.
-By means of an analytical approach we study the case when the stiffness of the spring located in the pivot point is zero.
-Thanks to the rotational symmetry, we can consider the reduced system of the third order.
-We prove that in the reduced system there exists a two-parametric family of periodic solutions.
-It means that locally there exist two first integrals of the system and one can consider this system as integrable, at least for some initial conditions.
-We explain the mechanism of loss of periodicity of solutions associated with the change of parameters or initial conditions.
-We show how the birth of non-periodic solutions leads to the non-integrability of the system.
+The paper presents both analytical and numerical results.
+Employing an analytical approach we study the case in which the stiffness of the spring located at the pivot point is zero.
+Since we have the rotational symmetry, we can consider the reduced system of the third order.
+We prove that in some cases (for instance, for small follower forces) in the reduced system there exists a two-parameter family of periodic solutions.
+It means that in some region of the phase space of the system there exist two first integrals of the system and one can consider this system to have regular dynamics, at least for some initial conditions.
+However, these periodic solutions do not cover the whole phase space and in some parts of the phase space the system may not be integrable.
+We explain the mechanism of loss of periodicity of solutions associated with the change of parameters or initial conditions and show how the birth of non-periodic solutions leads to the non-integrability of the system.

-The case when the stiffnesses of the springs are non-zero is studied numerically.
-We again obtain the co-existence of two types of solutions in the phase space: regular solutions which lie on two-dimensional surfaces and chaotic trajectories.
-We show this by means of the Poincare sections and Lyapunov characteristic exponents.
+The case in which the stiffnesses of the springs are non-zero is studied numerically.
+In this case, we can also observe the coexistence of two types of solutions in the phase space: regular solutions, which lie on two-dimensional surfaces, and chaotic trajectories.
+We show this based on the numerically obtained Poincar{\'e} sections and Lyapunov characteristic exponents of some solutions of the system.